trangqlds/github-actions-course/README.md

 The above example will include the tag key to all combinations that include the ubuntu-latest value for the os key, and it will also add a new combination for ubuntu-latest and node version 21.x (it will not have the 21.x node version set for the windows-latest option).
 The include option can be quite tricky to understand, so we discuss it in details in the next practical exercise!

+include:
+ - sensitive to the matching of the original matrix.
+If there is a complete match, it will add the additional property (listed in include) to the original options in matrics.
+If not, it creates  new option
+ - sensitive the order listed in the include option
+ => the include options are quite confusing, should avoid using it